 - DUI fatalities in 2022 reached 12,285, a 26% increase from 2018.

-- DUI fatalities increased sharply in recent years, surpassing 12,000 in 2021 and 2022, a level not seen since 2006.
+- DUI fatalities surpassed 12,000 in both 2021 and 2022, the first time that threshold was crossed since 2006.

-- From 2018 to 2022, the deadliest week was the week of Labor Day, recording 1,278 DUI fatalities, or an annual average of 256 deaths.
+- The deadliest week from 2018 to 2022 was Labor Day week, with 1,278 DUI fatalities and an annual average of 256 deaths.

-- 57% of drunk driving-related fatalities occurred on the weekends (Friday through Sunday).
+- 57% of drunk-driving-related fatalities occurred on the weekends (Friday through Sunday).

 DUI Fatalities by Season